AAshikaKdk/SQL-Covid-Analysis/README.md

 - Which countries experienced the highest infection rate per population?
 - Which Continents had the highest death rate?
 - What was the ratio of Vaccination vs population og=f the countries?
-- What was the persentage of people vaccinated?
+- What was the percentage of people vaccinated?